 There are numerous types of probiotics.
 Many people use Bifidobacterium, which is found in dairy and fermented products, to prevent gastrointestinal infection.

-Research has shown that Bifidobacterium exerts its effect against H. pylori by competing with the bacteria to stick to the mucous lining of the stomach.
+Research has shown that Bifidobacterium exerts its effect against H. pylori by

 Research suggests that H. pylori bacteria are sensitive to ultraviolet light.
 During phototherapy, an ultraviolet light source illuminates the whole stomach.